nickassafkirk/Memory_Minder_Memory_Game/README.md

 To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken:

 1. First log into [GitHub account](https://github.com/nickassafkirk).
-1. From the list of pinned repositories on the home screen, select "Cartel-Coffee".
+1. From the list of pinned repositories on the home screen, select "Memory_Minder_Memory_Game".
 1. From the menu items which includes *Code, Issues, Pull request, Actions, Projects, Wiki, Security, Insights and settings* select the **settings** tab.
 1. Within the settings section, scroll down to the **GitHub Pages** section.